QuizMaster-world/QuizMasterPaper/README.md

  Repeat this process to add multiple questions.

 3. Edit Questions:
-    Select a question from the list.
+    Select a question from the listbox.
     Click "Edit Question" to modify the selected question.

 4. Delete Questions: